FAQ

 How long does it take to switch to Octopus?

 The online signup only takes a few minutes.
-The supply switch is now designed to be much quicker than the old multi-week process, often within five working days if you choose to switch during the cooling-off period.
+Octopus says it usually switches new customers within three working days unless you ask it to delay, and its standards say £40 compensation can apply if a switch is not completed within five working days once it has everything it needs from you.
 Dates can still vary because of meter details, address records, old-supplier objections or whether you choose to wait until after the 14-day cooling-off period.

 Will my energy get cut off when I switch?